openbermuda/karmapi/docs/nodice/etpm.rst

 de Sciama principle.

+and de Sitter space.

 symmetry: the sum of the bodies in my universe's influence on my inertial frame is equal to my influence in return.

 distribution of galactic angular velocities?

+elliptic curves as geodesics?

 Intro